 - What information do senior management receive about fraud trends?
 Are fraud losses accounted for clearly and separately to other losses? - Does the firm have a clear picture of what parts of the business are targeted by fraudsters?
-Which products, services and distribution channels are vulnerable? - How does the firm respond when reported fraud increases?
+Which products, services and distribution channels are vulnerable? - How does the firm respond when reported fraud increases? - Does the firm's investment in anti-fraud systems reflect fraud trends?

-• Does the firm's investment in anti-fraud systems reflect fraud trends?
-Examples of good practice Examples of poor practice • The firm takes a view on what areas of the firm are most vulnerable to fraudsters, and tailors defences accordingly. • Senior management appear unaware of fraud incidents and trends.
-No management information is produced. • Controls adapt to new fraud threats . • Fraud losses are buried in bad debts or other losses. • The firm engages with relevant cross-industry efforts to combat fraud (e.g. data-sharing initiatives like CIFAS and the Insurance Fraud Bureau, • There is no clear and consistent definition of fraud across the business, so reporting is haphazard. collaboration to strengthen payment systems, etc.) in relation to both internal and external Fraud risks are not explored when new products and delivery channels are developed. fraud.
-Fraud response plans and investigation procedures set out how the firm will respond to incidents of fraud.
-Staff lack awareness of what constitutes fraudulent behaviour (e.g. for a salesman to misreport a customer's salary to secure a loan would be fraud). • Lessons are learnt from incidents of fraud. • Sales incentives act to encourage staff or management to turn a blind eye to potential fraud.
-Anti-fraud good practice is shared widely within the firm.
-To guard against insider fraud, Banks fail to implement the requirements of the Payment Services Regulations and staff in high-risk positions (e.g. finance department, trading floor) are subject to enhanced vetting and closer scrutiny.
-'Four Banking Conduct of Business rules, leaving customers out of pocket after fraudulent transactions are made. eyes' procedures (see Annex 1 for common terms) are in place. • Remuneration structures may incentivise behaviour that • Enhanced due diligence is performed on higher-risk customers (e.g. commercial customers with limited financial history.
-See 'long firm fraud' in Annex 1). increases the risk of mortgage fraud.
+- The firm takes a view on what areas of the firm are most vulnerable to fraudsters, and tailors defences accordingly. - Controls adapt to new fraud threats. - The firm engages with relevant cross-industry efforts to combat fraud (e.g. data-sharing initiatives like CIFAS and the Insurance Fraud Bureau, collaboration to strengthen payment systems, etc.) in relation to both internal and external fraud. - Fraud response plans and investigation procedures set out how the firm will respond to incidents of fraud. - Lessons are learnt from incidents of fraud. - Anti-fraud good practice is shared widely within the firm. - To guard against insider fraud, staff in high-risk positions (e.g. finance department, trading floor) are subject to enhanced vetting and closer scrutiny.
+'Four eyes' procedures (see Annex 1 for common terms) are in place. - Enhanced due diligence is performed on higher-risk customers (e.g. commercial customers with limited financial history.
+See 'long firm fraud' in Annex 1).